 In this room setting, we assume that:

 the virus particles enter the room via an infected source, R

 the virus particles are transported by the recirculating air flow with speed v

 and spread due to diffusion with an eddy diffusion K

 the virus particles are removed from the room due to ventilation, λ, gravitational

 This can be described using the following advection-reaction-diffusion equation:

 recirculating loop and t is time.
 This system admits an analytic solution, which allows us to predict virus concentrations in the

 We have built a web app to show how our mathematical models can predict safe occupancy times given different mitigation strategies.
-You can try this for yourself here.